odinghosh/SGSafety/README.md

 ## **Identify potential hazards**

-The **identify potential hazards** feature in the app is to assist users to identify hazards in areas in Singapore that they are in close proximity of using measurements from Singapore's government database
+The **Identify potential hazards** feature in the app is to assist users to identify hazards in areas in Singapore that they are in close proximity of using measurements from Singapore's government database

 The hazards the app identifies and their corresponding information are as shown: